Anjulie: Songwriting and production

 Anjulie began composing her own music as a teenager.
 She wrote the song "Say Goodbye to Jr. High", contributed background vocals and played percussion for the CD Unfabulous and More.
 Her debut album was co-written and produced by Jon Levine of The Philosopher Kings.

 Anjulie wrote the single "Don't Call Me Baby" by Canadian recording artist Kreesha Turner together with two other songs on the album Passion.

 She co-wrote the single "I Want You" with its performer Fefe Dobson, that appears on Dobson's album, Joy (2010).
 Anjulie's music is featured in the 2009 movie/musical Fame.
 She wrote and performed "Big Things" which plays during the opening scene of the film.
 "Stand Behind The Music" was covered by Cher Lloyd in 2012 for her album Sticks & Stones.

 Anjulie also co-wrote "The Boys" by Nicki Minaj.

-Personal life

-Since 2014, Persaud has dated American comedian Bill Maher.